Maria Corbett

 NAATI (National Accreditation Authority for Translators and Interpreters) is the Australian government's testing body for interpreters (spoken word) and translators (written word).
 Besides testing the language skills, they also test one's familiarity with the culture and the code of ethics.
 The most important aspects of the code of ethics are: accuracy, confidentiality, impartiality and professional conduct.

-There are several levels of accreditation: Level 3 is the professional level, level 2 the paraprofessional.
+Level 3 is the professional level, level 2 the paraprofessional.

 I strictly abide by the code of ethics and my levels of accreditation are laid out above.